Provenance & Integrity Framework

 Proteus scales by tier and dataset status

 Full Proteus deliverables apply to full datasets.
-Preview releases are designed for evaluation and may omit certain artifacts (e.g., signed manifests or fingerprint reference bundles).
+Preview releases are designed for evaluation and may omit certain artifacts (e.g., signed manifests or optional fingerprint reference bundles) depending on tier and release status.

 Interpretation guide